CPAP Equipment: Comfort & Cleaning

-Mask Leaks may also be caused by the pillow pushing against the mask and changing the position and seal of the mask.
-There are special CPAP pillows which are are designed to minimize the contact of the CPAP mask with the pillow, even when you are sleeping on your side.
+Mask leaks may also be caused by the pillow pushing against the mask and changing the position and seal of the mask.
+There are special CPAP Pillows which are are designed to minimize the contact of the CPAP mask with the pillow, even when you are sleeping on your side.

-Air leaking from the mask at the bridge of the nose and over the eyes during sleep will cause the eyes to dry out.
+- Air leaking from the mask at the bridge of the nose and over the eyes during sleep will cause the eyes to dry out.
 The most common reason for air leaking at the nose bridge is that the mask is too big or too long for the nose.

-We would suggest you resize your mask to be sure you have the best size.
+We would suggest you resize your mask to be sure you have the best fit.
 A mask that has an adjustment at the bridge may also be helpful in getting a good fit.
 Nasal pillow or nose cushion devices which do not rest on the nose are also an option.

 It is not advisable to tighten the headgear to eliminate the air leak.
 Pressure from a mask that is too tight will cause bruises and even open sores if applied long enough.

-Pleasant smells induce strong feelings of calm, comfort, and relaxation.
+- Pleasant smells induce strong feelings of calm, comfort, and relaxation.
 The sense of smell is part of the brain's emotional centers and cognitive distraction (the ability to exclude other distracting stimuli) is an important feature of human olfaction.

 Some people do not like the "machine" smell which can be delivered from the machine.
 The aromatherapy can help control the scent you smell when going to sleep.